wrf/supermatrix/README.md

 ## test alignments and occupancy matrices ##
 * Philippe et al (2009) dataset of 128 genes and 30k positions, from [Phylogenomics Revives Traditional Views on Deep Animal Relationships](https://www.sciencedirect.com/science/article/pii/S0960982209008057)
+* [Hejnol 2009](https://bitbucket.org/caseywdunn/hejnol_etal_2009) dataset of 1486 genes for 270k positions, from [Assessing the root of bilaterian animals with scalable phylogenomic methods](http://rspb.royalsocietypublishing.org/content/276/1677/4261)
 * [Zapata 2015](https://bitbucket.org/caseywdunn/cnidaria2014) dataset of 1262 genes for 365k positions, from [Phylogenomic Analyses Support Traditional Relationships within Cnidaria](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0139068)
 * Cannon et al (2016) dataset of 212 genes, from [Xenacoelomorpha is the sister group to Nephrozoa](http://www.nature.com/nature/journal/v530/n7588/full/nature16520.html)
 * [Simion et al 2017](https://github.com/psimion/SuppData_Metazoa_2017) dataset of 1719 genes, where partition file has been reduced to only the numbers and ? in the supermatrix are replaced with gaps, from [A Large and Consistent Phylogenomic Dataset Supports Sponges as the Sister Group to All Other Animals](http://www.sciencedirect.com/science/article/pii/S0960982217301999)